nyxx-discord/nyxx/README.md

 ## More examples

 - More examples can be found in our GitHub repository [here](https://github.com/nyxx-discord/nyxx/tree/main/example).
-- [Running on Dart](https://github.com/nyxx-discord/running_on_dart) is a complete example of a bot written in nyxx.
+- [Running on Dart](https://github.com/nyxx-discord/running_on_dart) is a complete example of a bot written with nyxx.

 ## Additional documentation & help